ACCESS-NRI/access-nri-intake-catalog/docs/datastores/adding.rst

 Adding your datastore to the ACCESS-NRI catalog is an easy way to make your data findable and useable by others in the community.
 If you've created an Intake-ESM datastore for your data using one of the access-nri-intake Builders, then it should be trivial to add it to the catalog.
-In addition to your functioning datastore, all that's required is a file called :code:`metadata.yaml` containing the following:
+In addition to your functioning datastore, all that's required is a file called :code:`metadata.yaml` containing core high-level metadata describing your data - see the section on :ref:`metadata`.

-.. include:: ../../metadata.yaml
-   :literal:

-Ideally this file will live in the base output directory of your model run, but it doesn't have to.

 Submitting a data request
 ^^^^^^^^^^^^^^^^^^^^^^^^^